 If you willfully fail to appear, and the assumption is you willfully tried to evade the court process and not contact the court within 14 days of your court date, your potential penalties vary based on the original charge.

-Saying you did not willfully fail to appear is one of your best defenses against an FTA charge, and your criminal defense lawyer can help you mount that defense.
+Saying you did not willfully fail to appear is one of your best legal defenses against an FTA charge, and your criminal defense lawyer can help you mount that defense.

 For a free legal consultation, call (310) 896-2723